All Director Track attendees will receive a certificate of completion at the end of the course.

 Please note: 20.2 CEUs is the number given for the completion of this course in its entirety.
 Leaving early, arriving late or missing some of the course sessions will affect the number of CEUs you will be eligible to claim.

 New in 2020

-Provided by the Christian Medical & Dental Association (CMDA).
+Provided by the Christian Medical & Dental Associations (CMDA).
 In addition to the course, those desiring CMEs to prepare to interpret limited OB ultrasound images (as per AIUM Guidelines) should view the supplemental “Placenta and Cervix Lecture” found on this site under the Sound Imaging Tips Webinars to receive CME credit.
 The cost of the supplemental webinar is included in the CME fee.

 This will be an additional cost of $195.

 - You can add this additional payment during the registration process for a course.